 The handy acronym list makes it easy for you to find the product that has clinical evidence for your specific condition:

-IBD-P: Helicobacter pylori – Adjunct to standard eradication therapy
+- HP– Helicobacter pylori (ajunct to standard eradication therapy)

-LH: Liver Health (NASH/NAFLD/MHE; as adjunct to standard therapy; see studies for specific population)
+- LH– Liver health (NASH/NAFLD/MHE; as adjunct to standard therapies)

-OH: Oral health (reductions of tonsillitis, laryngitis, and dental caries)
+- OH– Oral Health (reductions of tonsillitis, laryngitis, and dental care0